kubernetes-sigs/cluster-api/docs/proposals/20240807-in-place-updates.md

     end
     capi->>capi: Decide Update Strategy
     loop For all Machines
-        capi->>apiserver: Mark Machine as pending
+        capi->>apiserver: Mark Machine as Updating in-place
-        apiserver->>mach: Notify changes
-        mach->>apiserver: Set UpToDate condition to False
         loop For all External Updaters
-            mach->>hook: Run updater
+            mach->>hook: Wait for the updater to apply changes end
+        mach->>apiserver: Mark Machine as UpToDate
     end
-        mach->>apiserver: Mark Hooks in Machine as Done mach->>apiserver: Set UpToDate condition to True
-    end
 ```

 When configured, external updates will, roughly, follow these steps:
 1. CP/MD Controller: detect an update is required.
 2. CP/MD Controller: query defined update extensions, and based on the response decides if an update should happen in-place.
 If not, the update will be performed as of today (rollout).
-3. CP/MD Controller: mark machines as pending to track that updaters should be called.
+3. CP/MD Controller: mark machines as updating in-place.
-4. Machine Controller: set `UpToDate` condition on machines to `False`.
-5. Machine Controller: invoke all registered updaters, sequentially, one by one.
+4. Machine Controller: invoke all registered updaters, sequentially, one by one.
-6. Machine Controller: once updaters finish use `sigs.k8s.io/cluster-api/internal/hooks.MarkAsDone()` to mark machine as done updating.
+5. Machine Controller: once updaters finish Mark Machine as UpToDate.
-7. Machine Controller: set `UpToDate` condition on machines to `True`.

 The following sections dive deep into these steps, zooming in into the different component interactions and defining how the main error cases are handled.